 - HRS: very good deals on hotel rooms and special conditions for business travellers.
 Right, you’re going on vacation, I forgot.
 But on your next business trip, check the rates.

-- Trip Advisor: as usual, along with tons of useful travellers’ reviews, you can directly book a hotel here.
+- Trip Advisor: along with tons of useful travellers’ reviews, you can directly book a hotel here.

 - Agoda: features every possible kind of cheap accommodation, even in the unlikeliest of locations.

-- Travelocity: if you find a better price, they promise to match it, refund you the difference and give a $50 off your next booking.
+- Travelocity: if you find a better price, they promise to match it, refund you the difference and even give you a $50 off your next booking.

 - Priceline: you can name your own price.

-- More Hotels For Less: cheap hotel rates that won’t max out your budget.
-They provide over 905 000 cheap hotels at over 76 000 destinations.
+- More Hotels 4 Less: cheap hotel rates that won’t max out your budget.
+They provide over 905,000 cheap hotels at 76,000+ destinations.

 - Travel Zoo: search deals from thousands of recommended hotels.

-Start Planning Your Next Big Adventure And Go Book Your Cheap Accommodation Now!
+Start Planning Your Next Big Adventure By Booking Your Cheap Accommodation Now

-You know better what’s best for you and now you also have the resources to find it.
+You know what’s the best accommodation for you.
+Now, you also have the resources to find it.

-And don’t forget to have fun and tell me all about it when you’re back!
+And don’t forget to have fun and share all about it when you’re back!